Bomb Power Indicator

 Bomb Power Indicator, also known by the acronym BPI, was an instrument built to detect nuclear explosions and measure the peak overpressure of their blast waves.
 It was used at the twenty five British Royal Observer Corps (ROC) controls and nearly 1,500 ROC underground monitoring posts, across the United Kingdom during the Cold War.

 Overview

 The instruments, operated by volunteers, measured the level of peak-overpressure at the instrument's location.
 Once readings had been combined with information provided by the Ground Zero Indicators it would be possible to estimate the size of the nuclear explosion in megatons.
 Detailed BPI information was backed up by the automatic AWDREY readings.

 The BPI was designed and built by the Atomic Weapons Establishment at Aldermaston.
-The design was tested for performance and accuracy using real nuclear explosions at the 1957 Kiritimati (or Christmas Island) nuclear weapons tests, after being mounted on board a ship.
+The design was tested for performance and accuracy using real nuclear explosions at the 1957 nuclear weapons tests at Kiritimati (or Christmas Island), after being mounted on board a ship.
 A number of BPIs were also tested in Australia during the Operation Buffalo series of nuclear tests, with units located at various distances from ground zero.